 Sustainability is a key concept within geography and this is reflected in the examination of the importance of Antarctica as a continent and whether development of its natural resources should be allowed in the future.
 In year 8 we focus on world issues with students examining the geological concept of the Anthropocene and appreciating the many different viewpoints from leading experts on this topic.
 Building upon the foundations of year 7, students in year 8 look at the wider world studying how and why the population of the Indian sub-continent is changing and making links to the growing global impact of Asia.
 Students then complete year 8 assessing whether humans can ever live safely with the risk of earthquakes and volcanoes using a range of current examples to arrive at their decision.

 By the start of year 9 students have had the opportunity to look at the UK and the wider world, and the design of the curriculum for year 9 builds on this wider understanding by looking in depth at a variety of environmental and ethical topics.
-We start the year looking at the impact of humans on the contrasting natural environments of the tropical rainforests and polar biomes including the possible futures for such habitats.
+We start the year assessing the key reasons for the differing scales of development across the world and whether equality can ever be achieved before exploring the impact that globalisation is having on students’ lives using the example of China.
 Students are then provided with the opportunity to apply their geographical understanding to current issues by examining the geopolitics of Russia and how its location on earth affects its ability to develop.
 Students complete year 9 exploring the very topical subject of the Middle East and the diversity of this region including the impacts that conflicts can have on its people and on its ability to develop further.